NoamBasha/AnomalyDetectionWebApp/README.md

 The server detects the anomalies, and the output with the anomalies report appears on the same web page.

-In addition, it is possible to send an HTTP POST to the same local address, where the command contains the selection of either of the algorithms mentioned above and the two CSV files.
+In addition, it is possible to send an HTTP POST to the same local address, where the command contains the selection of either one of the algorithms mentioned above and the two CSV files.
 This way the user recieves a JSON which includes the anomalies report.

-## The API:
-* GET / - This path sends back index.html.
-* POST /detect - This path receives request and response, where request is a data contains the train and test files and the algorithm type and the response is JSON of the anomalies

 ## Preparation
 After downloading the project from github, please make sure you have installed: